Procurement at MOJ

 - improves the visibility of sourcing activities

-- increases opportunities for suppliers to interact with the Ministry of Justice
+- increases opportunities for suppliers to interact with the MOJ

 - ensures fair and open competition

-To take part in an eProcurement event you must submit an expression of interest in response to a tender that the Ministry of Justice has advertised.
+To take part in an eProcurement event you must submit an expression of interest in response to a tender that the MOJ has advertised.